Kwaddo/dopher/README.md

 - Enemy pathfinding with obstacle avoidance and AI states
 - Collision detection with walls and NPCs using circular hitboxes
 - Distance-based shading and fog effects
-- Dynamic FOV during sprinting with smooth LERP transitions
+- Dynamic FOV during sprinting and dashing with smooth LERP transitions
 - Physics-based movement system with momentum and friction
 - Crouching mechanics that adjust player height and speed
-- Dash ability with cooldown for quick movement bursts
+- Dash ability with cooldown and temporary FOV increase for enhanced immersion
 - Frame rate control system for consistent gameplay
 - Z-buffer implementation for proper depth sorting
 - Head bobbing effect during movement